josemartin357/fitness-tracker/README.md

 ## Description:
 Fitness application that allows users to view, create and track daily workouts.
 User is able to log multiple exercises in a workout on a given day, and is also able to track the name, type, weight, sets, reps, and duration of exercise.

-Notes:
-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
-The user should be able to:
-Add exercises to the most recent workout plan.
-Add new exercises to a new workout plan.
-View the combined weight of multiple exercises from the past seven workouts on the stats page.
-View the total duration of each workout from the past seven workouts on the stats page.

 ## URLs
 - [GitHub](https://github.com/josemartin357/fitness-tracker)
 - [Heroku deployed link](https://myamazingworkout.herokuapp.com/)